-When strolling on The Danforth, there's an easily recognized fixture that is difficult to miss: the theatre-turned-entertainment-venue, Danforth Music Hall.
-One of Toronto's longest-standing buildings and noted for its tumultuous history with shutting down and reopening on several occasions, The Music Hall has been a staple of Toronto's entertainment scene since its opening in 1919.
-It has hosted a wide range of blockbuster acts, from James Brown to Arcade Fire.
+When strolling on The Danforth, there’s an easily recognized fixture that is difficult to miss: the theatre-turned-entertainment-venue, Danforth Music Hall!
+One of Toronto’s longest-standing buildings and noted for its tumultuous history with shutting down and reopening on several occasions, The Music Hall has been a staple of Toronto’s entertainment scene since its opening in 1919.
+It has hosted a wide range of blockbuster acts, from James Brown to Arcade Fire and thousands in between.

 Image courtesy of Amanda Fotes and AUX TV

 While it’s had its ups and downs over the decades, it has lasted through periods of neglect, to emerge as a great-sounding live room with good sight lines for a range of events.
 It’s easy to forget that for the majority of its existence, the building’s primary purpose had very little to do with live music.
 When it was originally erected in 1919, it was called Allen’s Danforth, and was part of the rapidly growing Allen movie theatre chain.
 It was promoted as “Canada’s First Super-Suburban Photoplay Palace”.
 But the chain’s success was relatively short-lived, and in 1923 Famous Players began buying up most of their theatres, including the Danforth.
 It was known as The Century until the end of the ’60s, when it became a Greek-language movie palace named the Titania Theatre.
 (Lee’s Palace is the only other former Allen theatre still standing in Toronto.) -BlogTO